 - Bladder or bowel incontinence

-How Is Laminectomy Performed?
+How is a Laminectomy Surgery Performed?

 A laminectomy of the spine is performed through the affected area of the back while the patient is under general anesthesia.
 Once the skin at the treatment site has been cleaned with an antiseptic, Dr. Lipani makes an incision and carefully retracts the muscles and ligaments to obtain access to the spine.
 An imaging device such as an X-ray is typically used during the surgery to view the structures of the vertebrae and pinpoint the problem area.